saar2666/Animal_App/README.md

 # Overview
 Android application for tourists that displays information about animals

-Requirements and Goals

-The app written on Android Studio using the latest updates
+The app written on Android Studio using java

 API 32